-- Scenario 2 is recommended, which is to renew POS assets at Condition 5. - An additional \$10 million for POS asset renewal and upgrade is proposed to improve the level of service.
-This funding is included in the 10 year Financial Plan.
+- Scenario 2 is recommended, which is to renew POS assets at Condition 5. - An additional \$10 million for POS asset renewal and upgrade is included to improve the level of service.
+This funding is aligned with the 10 year Financial Plan.